vijvid807/band-music-helper/README.md

 **Instrument Options:** 🎹 Piano, 🎺 Trombone, 🎺 Trumpet
 **Output:** MP3 audio file

-**Note:** For best results with OMR, use sheet music with 1-2 staves.
-Complex multi-staff scores (3+ staves) may not be processed accurately.
+**Note:** For best results with OMR, use sheet music with 1-2 staves (single line or grand staff).
+More complex scores with 3 or more staves may not be processed accurately.

 ### 🎵 Audio → Sheet Music
 Convert audio files into readable PDF sheet music scores.